-If the poor polling weren’t so sustained and hadn’t begun so unusually early in the government’s first term, it could be argued that the Coalition’s problems at the moment have no bearing on its performance at the next election.
+If the poor polling weren’t so sustained and hadn’t begun so unusually early in the government’s first term, it could be argued that the Coalition’s poll problems have no bearing on its performance at the next election.
 But the abnormally grim figures clearly do carry a message for the Coalition.
-And the problem for the government is that it will be very difficult to do much about the causes.
+And the problem for the government is that it will be very difficult to deal with the causes.

 The obvious way out is to bribe voters.
 John Howard did this in 2001, dragging the government back from an unwinnable position by throwing money at pensioners, self-funded retirees, first home owners and (via politically motivated advertising) the media.
 Even then, it probably wasn’t enough – the evidence suggests that the 2001 election was won principally in the shadow of the 11 September attacks in the United States.
 Whether the spending worked or not, though, it’s a technique that relied on benign international economic conditions delivering plenty of revenue to splash around.